WafaaFadlelmula/rag-system/README.md

 The system is split into two independently deployed services.

-### Backend — Render
+### Backend: Render

 The FastAPI backend is deployed on [Render](https://render.com) using `render.yaml`.
 Configuration is picked up automatically when you connect the repo.

-**Memory constraint — why Cohere Rerank API is used**
+**Memory constraint: Why Cohere Rerank API is used**

 The original pipeline used a local `sentence-transformers` cross-encoder for reranking, which loads PyTorch (~350 MB) at startup.
 Combined with the rest of the dependencies, the server exceeded Render's free tier 512 MB RAM limit and was killed on every cold start.

 The fix was to replace the local model with the **Cohere Rerank API** (`rerank-v3.5`).
-The model runs on Cohere's servers — the app sends an HTTP request and receives relevance scores.
+The model runs on Cohere's servers, the app sends an HTTP request and receives relevance scores.
 This drops the server's memory footprint from ~600 MB to ~120 MB, making it viable on the free tier.
 Reranking quality is equivalent or better.

-Cohere free tier: **1,000 rerank calls/month** — sufficient for a project demo.
+Cohere free tier: **1,000 rerank calls/month**.

 **Environment variables to set in the Render dashboard:**